Poprad: Sport

-Poprad currently has one ice hockey club, HK Poprad who play at the Poprad Ice Stadium.
+Poprad currently has one ice hockey club, HK Poprad, who play at the Poprad Ice Stadium.

-Lev Poprad was another ice hockey club in Poprad, who used to play in the KHL for one season but was moved to the Czech capital, Prague, in 2012.
-Despite successful 2013/2014 seasons, club has ended due to financial problems.
-There is a number of former and current ice hockey players in NHL who were born in Poprad.
+Lev Poprad was another ice hockey club in Poprad, which used to play in the KHL for one season but was moved to the Czech capital, Prague, in 2012.
+Despite successful 2013/2014 seasons, the club has ended due to financial problems.
+Several former and current NHL hockey players were born in Poprad.